Driky/vagrant-nginx-php-postgres-redis/readme.md

-## Vagrant Test
+## Vagrant Shell Provisioner

-Testing out a basic shell provisioner for vagrant which installs the following:
+A basic shell provisioner for vagrant which installs the following:

 - Ubuntu 14.04 LTS
 - NGINX